 The average Reserve Forces strength plan would be reduced by approximately 22,000 from the currently planned level as follows: Army National Guard, 12,000; Air National Guard, 1,000; Army Reserve, 5,000; Naval Reserve, 4,000.
 A bill to amend the Department of Defense Procurement Authorization Act of 1975 (P.L.
-93-365) to make possible these changes is included in this part.
-The bill would make the minimum average strengths in each of the Reserve components the same as requested in the President's budget.
-The changes in the plan would not go as low as the proposed floors in the draft bill, thus providing some flexibility among components in achieving the overall plan.
-Enactment of the bill would make it possible to achieve savings to partially offset higher pay costs arising from pay raises effective October 1, 1974.
+93-365) to make possible these changes is The bill would make the minimum average included in this part. strengths in each of the Reserve components the same as requested in the President's budget.
+The changes in the plan would not go as low as the proposed floors in the draft bill, thus providing some flexibility among components in achieving the overall Enactment of the bill would make it possible to achieve plan. savings to partially offset higher pay costs arising from pay raises effective October 1, 1974.

-The draft bill would reform cost-sharing provisions to provide financial incentives for appropriate utilization and to better protect beneficiaries against large out-of-pocket expenses.
+financial incentives for appropriate utilization and to better protect beneficiaries against large out-of-pocket expenses.
 Current hospital cost-sharing provisions include a \$92 deductible, no cost-sharing from the 2nd to 60th hospital day, \$23/day for the 61st to 90th day, and \$46/day for the 91st to 150th day.
-There are presently no cost-sharing limits and a beneficiary could be subject to \$4,462 in copayments for inpatient services and unlimited liability for physician services.
+There are presently no cost-sharing limits and a beneficiary Could be subject to \$4,462 in copayments for inpatient services and unlimited liability for physician services.